NetanelBasal/angular2-take-until-destroy/README.md

       .subscribe(val => console.log(val))
   }

-  // This method must be present, even if empty!
+  // If you work with AOT this method must be present, even if empty!
   // Otherwise 'ng build --prod' will optimize away any calls to ngOnDestroy,
   // even if the method is added by the @TakeUntilDestroy decorator ngOnDestroy() {